Urban-Meteorology-Reading/SUEWS-Docs/docs/source/index.rst

   Also, some statement here may NOT be up to date as the model/software is under rapid development.
   Please report issues on the `GitHub page`_.

-The software can be downloaded by completing `this form`_.
+The software can be downloaded via `our GitHub page`_.
 The **latest formal** release of SUEWS is **v2017b** (released 1 August 2017).